Canine Demodicosis

 |

-Purebreed dogs seem to be predisposed to juvenile-onset, generalised demodicosis and therefore are often recommended to be neutered and not used for breeding.
+Purebred dogs appear to be predisposed to juvenile-onset and generalised demodicosis; therefore, they are often recommended to be neutered and not used for breeding.

 Signs